Judy Thomas, JD

 Under Ms. Thomas’ leadership, beginning in 2007, the Coalition for Compassionate Care of California led a successful statewide effort to implement Physician Orders for Life-Sustaining Treatment (POLST), a standardized medical order form to indicate specific types of life-sustaining treatments a seriously ill patient chooses.
 By discussing and documenting a person’s choices, the POLST form helps patients and caregivers provide wanted care and avoid unwanted, potentially intrusive services.
 Through advocacy and legislation, community coalitions, and provider education, Ms. Thomas and CCCC have changed the way we plan for and provide care for seriously ill Californians.

-Judy is an attorney with over 25 years in healthcare.
+Judy is an attorney with over 25 years in health care.
 Before law school, she worked in the early field of managed care as a computer programmer for the nation’s first preferred provider organization.
-Later, as a lobbyist for LeadingAge of California and the California Hospital Association, she focused on aging and long-term care issues.
+Later, as a lobbyist for LeadingAge California and the California Hospital Association, she focused on aging and long-term care issues.
 Formerly a partner in the Sacramento-based law firm of Hunter, Richey, Di Benedetto & Brewer, Judy specialized in healthcare law and took an interest in issues affecting people with serious illness.
 She is a graduate of the University of California, Davis, where she received both her Juris Doctorate and her Bachelor of Science degree.

 Today, Judy is a Past Chair of the National POLST (Physician Order for Life Sustaining Treatment) Paradigm Task Force, working to ensure POLST forms are interpreted consistently across the country.
 She has served on the Donate Life California advisory board, and is Past President of the California Culture Change Coalition, which was formed to make nursing homes great places to live and work.

 In 2015, Judy was named a Practice Change Leader by the John A. Hartford Foundation.